Last updated: 2026-04-11

 Advanced: Batch Processing

-Prompt: > I have a list of image IDs that all need the same ViewCraft transformations applied.
-Using the ViewCraft JS SDK (viucraft npm package), write a batch processing function that: 1) Takes an array of image IDs and a transformation config (width, height, quality, format), 2) Generates the processed URL for each image using the SDK's chainable builder (e.g., client.image(id).resize(width, height).quality(q).setFormat(format).toURL()), 3) Returns an array of objects with the original ID and the processed URL.
+Prompt: > I have a list of image IDs that all need the same VIUCraft transformations applied.
+Using the VIUCraft JS SDK (viucraft npm package), write a batch processing function that: 1) Takes an array of image IDs and a transformation config (width, height, quality, format), 2) Generates the processed URL for each image using the SDK's chainable builder (e.g., client.image(id).resize(width, height).quality(q).setFormat(format).toURL()), 3) Returns an array of objects with the original ID and the processed URL.
 My subdomain is YOUR_SUBDOMAIN and my API key is in process.env.VIUCRAFT_API_KEY.
 Process in batches of 10 to respect rate limits.
 Include a small delay between batches.

 Related docs: https://viucraft.com/docs/sdks/javascript